kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream_ec2.md

 ```
       --aws-region string                                       region for AWS services this upstream utilize (default "us-east-1")
-      --aws-role-arn string                                     Amazon Resource Number (ARN) of role that Gloo Edge should assume on behalf of the upstream
+      --aws-role-arn string                                     Amazon Resource Number (ARN) of role that Gloo should assume on behalf of the upstream
       --aws-secret-name glooctl create secret aws --help        name of a secret containing AWS credentials created with glooctl.
 See glooctl create secret aws --help for help creating secrets
       --aws-secret-namespace glooctl create secret aws --help   namespace where the AWS secret lives.
 See glooctl create secret aws --help for help creating secrets (default "gloo-system")
       --ec2-port uint32                                         port to use to connect to the EC2 instance (default 80) (default 80)